Lhoms/minesweeper-API/README.md

 `npm run start` Will start API listening port 3001.

 `npm run test` To run test.

-Important points
-- For now it does not have persistence, only in memory.
-It's delegated in a repository.
--

 ### Frontend
 Simple react app created to consume this api.